|Oracle® Fusion Middleware Administrator's Guide for Oracle Business Intelligence Publisher

 BI Publisher now supports integration with Oracle Endeca as a data source for reports.
 For more information, see Section 10.2, "Configuring Integration with Oracle Endeca Server."

 BI Publisher now provides a PDF to PCL converter to enable the printing of PDF output to a PCL printer.
 This enables the embedding of PCL commands in RTF templates that are executed by the printer when the document is printed.
 For example, the ability to switch to a specific font cartridge.
-For more information about the set up, see Section 11.2, "Adding a Printer or Fax Server."
+For more information about the set up, see Section 11.2, "Adding a Printer."

 Data model developers can now create and manage private JDBC and OLAP data source connections for use in SQL or MDX data sets without having to depend on Administrators.
-However, Administrator users can still view, modify, and delete private data source connections, as well as extend access to other users.
-For more information, see Section 9.1.2, "About Private Data Source Connections."
+However, Administrator users can still view, modify, and delete private data source connections, and extend access to other users.
+For more information, see Section 9.1.1, "About Private Data Source Connections."

 New features for administrators in Oracle BI Publisher 11g Release 1 (18.104.22.168) include: